Who doesn’t like to dream?

 Any visit to your local Goodwill is a tour through a period when people purchased goods with longevity in mind.
 If it lasted 10 years brilliant, less than 2 and consumer reports would be notified.
 Today people are unlikely to keep a job for more than two years, let alone an item of clothing or a physical good.

 We’re witnessing the Uberization of the world.
 Anything and everything can be rented.
 If you do buy it because of critical mass, it can be replaced or trashed.
 Helicopters, food, nurses, and luxury items can all be borrowed for the night and returned from a complete stranger.
-This was unheard-of ten years ago.
+This was unheard-of ten years ago, when the world and the marketplace were in a much different state of mind.

 3D printing is going to change everything.
 Imagine 3D printing a car.
 What used to take 90 days to build can now be complete in 48 hours for half the cost.
 On demand ambulances for hospitals, just in time tanks for the army.
 Forget surge charges – Uber could just build against demand and recycle what they don’t use.
 Imagine fighting a forest fire with 3D printed drones?